 During a storm, to protect the electrical devices disconnect the 230 V connection and retract the antennae.

 With the main switch on the panel, all circuits of the 12 V power supply (with few exceptions) are switched off including the charge booster.
-This is necessary, for example, for the WLTP test (globally standardised test procedure for determining exhaust emissions).
+This is required, e.g., for the WLTP test.